encima/openape/README.md

 ## WHY?

-For the past 3 years, I have worked on a number of different projects that have required creation of an API, `Swagger` made this much easier for the teams I was in but it could be better.
+How much of web development consists of creating and maintaining an API that is marginally different from the last one? `Swagger` and `OpenAPI` has made this much easier with code generation tools and frameworks such as `Loopback`.
 Almost all models created require the basic HTTP verbs and supported actions (`PUT`, `DELETE` etc) but they are still coded by the developers.
-No more, I say!
+No more, We say!

 ## HOW?